×

 What is the weather like in Philippines?

 "There are two main seasons.
 The rainy and the dry season.
-The rainy season is characterized by frequent typhoons (July - December) The dry season is very hot and humid (January - June)," said an expat in Manila.
+The rainy season is characterized by frequent typhoons (July - December) The dry season is very hot and humid (January - June)," said one expat living in Manila.

 View More Answers